pxr687/fix_my_API/README.md

 ...this is another API which can get a random quote.

-To fix your app, you will need to change some code to use the new API... **DO THIS WITHOUT USING AN AI**...
+To fix your app - so that it displays a random quote - you will need to alter your code so that the app uses the new API... **DO THIS WITHOUT USING AI**...

 Let me know if you get it working - if you cannot, then I will show you the solution at the end of the session: